Limitations for adaptive quantum state tomography in the presence of detector noise: Code and data availability

 \section{Code and data availability}

-The code used to generate and analyze the results presented can be found, together with a tutorial notebook and compiled dataset, in Ref.~\cite{CREMST_CODE}.
-The raw dataset used for this project are available in Ref.~\cite{CREMST_DATA}.
+The code used to generate and analyze the results presented can be found, together with a tutorial notebook and the compiled data set, in Ref.~\cite{CREMST_CODE}.
+The raw dataset used for this project is available in Ref.~\cite{CREMST_DATA}.